OhhLoz/Harvester/README.md

 REMEMBER YOU MUST PUT THE NEW ROLLTABLE IN THE HARVESTER COMPENDIUM "harvester.harvester" or in the Rolltable directory of the world itself (for now).

-## Harvester Feature with Item Piles and Better Rolltable
+## Harvester Feature with Item Piles and Better Rolltables

 This action allows the Harvesting action to be linked to a BRT rolltable retrieve the result items and display it with the "Item Piles" module for retrieval.

 ![](/wiki/images/harvester_requestor.png)

 Given the various needs there are three modes offeature behavior
-- **"Keep It or Share It !"** : The player decides whether to keep the loot for himself or share it with others
+- **"Keep It or Share It !"** : The player decides whether to keep the loot for themself or share it with others
 - **"Share It"** : It is shared with others by default
 - **"Keep It"** : It is kept for itself by default.